 Serious and rare, a diagnosis of moyamoya disease can take you by surprise.
-But, at the AdventHealth Neuroscience Institute, our neurosurgeons specialize in the groundbreaking techniques that help people and their families overcome a diagnosis of this brain disease and the debilitating strokes associated with it.
-Guided by AdventHealth’s whole-person approach to care, we seek to treat you in mind, body and spirit, and help you return to the life you love.
+But, at the AdventHealth Neuroscience Institute, our neurovascular neurosurgeons specialize in the groundbreaking techniques that help people and their families overcome a diagnosis of this brain disease and the debilitating strokes associated with it.
+Guided by a whole-person approach, we care for you in body, mind and spirit, so you can return to the life you love.

 Moyamoya disease is a progressive and rare cerebrovascular disorder caused by blocked arteries at the base of the brain in the basal ganglia.
 Primarily affecting children, moyamoya was first discovered and described in Japan.
 Moyamoya is a Japanese word meaning “puff of smoke,” which describes the look of the tangle of tiny vessels that forms at the site of the blockage.

-The first symptom of moyamoya disease is usually a stroke or a mini-stroke (a transient ischemic attack).
+The first symptom of moyamoya disease is usually a stroke or a mini-stroke (a transient ischemic attack, or TIA).
 The strokes are frequently accompanied by muscular weakness or paralysis that affects one side of the body.

 Adults may experience similar symptoms from blocked arteries, but usually, they experience a hemorrhagic stroke due to bleeding into the brain.

 People who have symptoms of moyamoya should meet with their doctor for a physical exam and a review of their family and medical history.
 Your doctor may order a combination of tests to determine if moyamoya is the cause of your symptoms or if you have any underlying conditions.